Flux-Tailor/rate-plan-schema/README.md

 # rate_plan_schema

-This repository contains the XML Schema specification for the Rate Plan Data.
+This repository contains a draft XML Schema specification for Energy Rate Plan Data.

-The Schema is broken down into seperate schema files for each primary ingest type, and also cantains a Main schema file, rate_plan_main.xsd which includes all the respective schemas for completeness.
+Rate plan data components are grouped into seperate schema files for each primary ingest type, and also cantains a Main schema file, all_rate_plan_schemas.xsd which includes all the respective schemas for completeness.